pmeaney/automated-vacation-advertising-system/README.md

 Here's an example of the data returned by the overall process.
 It returns a list of flights from Cloudy to Sunny cities, including the lowest price offer, and up to 5 alternative ticket prices to compare to.
 It may return fewer than 5, or even none at all if it does not find matches for those particular airports on that date.

+This was run on July 15, 2024.
+We select city pairs based on a weather forecast 5 days in advance.
+Then, we make a request for flight prices based on that same date (for simplicity).
+The time is based on the closest 3-hour increment to the time at which I made the request on 7/15/24

 ```
 [
   {